Local dominance unveils clusters in networks: Results

-We also consider an extension of the ER random graph model, the stochastic block models shown in Fig.\ \textbf{S3} and discussed in Supplementary Text A.1.2.
-For random networks generated by stochastic block model \cite{holland1983stochastic,newman2016structure,schaub2020hierarchical} with two blocks, when the inter-connection probability is zero, $c_{out}=0$, the Louvain algorithm detects two communities that align with ground truth, but also reflects the resolution limit \cite{fortunato2007resolution}.
+We also consider an extension of the ER random graph model, the stochastic block models shown in Supplementary Fig. 3 and discussed in Supplementary Note 1.1.2.
+For random networks generated by stochastic block model \cite{holland1983stochastic,newman2016structure,schaub2020hierarchical} with two blocks, when the inter-connection probability is zero, $c_{out}=0$, the Louvain algorithm detects two communities that align with ground truth, but this is a reflection of the resolution limit \cite{fortunato2007resolution}, as when analyzing each community (each ER graph), it may partition it into more than ten communities (see Supplementary Fig. 2).
 By contrast, the LS algorithm still detects as many community centers as when looking at each individual random network.
 This result can be understood by the local nature of the algorithm, where the structure of one disconnected cluster does not affect the communities found in the other and thus LS algorithm does not suffer from resolution limit.
-When we fix the intra-connection probability $c_{in}$ and gradually increase $c_{out}$, the boundary of the two communities becomes blurred.
-In this case the $F_1$-score of the LS algorithm is relatively stable, though not too high (see Fig. \textbf{S3}), while the performance of Louvain algorithm decreases quickly (see Fig. \textbf{S3}A) and the number of communities found by the Louvain algorithm increases (see Fig. \textbf{S3}B).
+And when fixing the intra-connection probability $c_{in}$ and increasing $c_{out}$, the boundary of the two communities becomes blurred.
+We find that when slightly increasing $c_{out}$, the number of community partitions given by the Louvain algorithm increases drastically (see Supplementary Fig. 3B).
+By contrast, the $F_1$-score of the LS algorithm is relatively stable, though not too high, and outperforms Louvain when $c_{out}$ is larger (see Supplementary Fig. 3).